Santa Rosa Assault & Battery Lawyer

 - You were wrongfully accused

-Free Case Evaluation with a Santa Rosa Criminal Defense Lawyer!
+Free Case Evaluation with a Santa Rosa Assault & Battery Lawyer!

-To learn more about your case, get in touch with an experienced Sonoma County criminal defense attorney from the Law Offices of Evan E. Zelig, P.C.
+To learn more about your case, get in touch with an experienced Santa Rosa assault and battery attorney from the Law Offices of Evan E. Zelig, P.C.
 Our attorney is backed by years of experience and has garnered many awards for his commitment to excellence, communication, and ethical service.

 Call (707) 418-5352 to learn more about your legal options!